 Speaking of this long shopping avenue, the Champs Elysees is also a picturesque long avenue with beautiful backdrops.
 It’s also a well-known avenue in many movies.

-While you’re strolling along Avenue des Champs Elysees, stop by at Avenue Montaigne which is only 1 to 2 minutes walk.
+While you’re strolling along Avenue des Champs Elysees, stop by at Avenue Montaigne which is only a 1 to 2 minutes walk.

-If you’re into luxury, prestigious and high-end designers, then you’ll find almost everything you’ve been craving for on this avenue.
+If you’re into luxury, prestigious and high-end designers, then you’ll find almost everything you’ve been craving on this avenue.

 This whole high-end street is let alone another level of sightseeing worthy.
 And in this street you might even encounter models, actresses wandering around, and of course, lots of expensive cars around, too.

-Since you’re already at the Avenue des Champs Elysees, you really can’t miss out visiting the Arc de Triomphe de l’Etoile.
+Since you’re already at the Avenue des Champs Elysees, you really can’t miss out on visiting the Arc de Triomphe de l’Etoile.

 Here, you’ll find different entry options to reach the top of the Arc de Triomphe.
 However, if you haven’t got enough time visiting the top of the Arc de Triomphe at least take a few photos as a backdrop.

-The Arc de Triomphe is a well known and most famous monument in Paris, France, standing right in the middle western end of the Avenue des Champs Elysees.
+The Arc de Triomphe is a well-known and most famous monument in Paris, France, standing right in the middle western end of the Avenue des Champs Elysees.

 You really can’t miss it as you walk along the Champs Elysees, you’ll immediately see the Arc de Triomphe that will motivate you to take lots of photos and step at the top for amazing views.